Submit a nomination for an Honorary Degree

 The committee invites staff and students to submit nominations for honorary degrees.
 Nominations from external proposers cannot be accepted unless the nomination is supported by a University member of staff.
 Students should also seek a University staff member to second and support their nomination before submitting the form to the committee.

-The committee will consider whether nominees meet one or more of the following criteria:
+The committee will consider whether nominees meet the following criteria:

 Make a nomination